zhXchD/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your IntelliJournal.

 1. Double-click the file to start the app.

-The GUI similar to the below should appear in a few seconds.
-The app will start with the dashboard tab, which shows you the list of recent contacts and the list of frequent contacts.
-You can also navigate to the other two tabs, which will look like the second and third screenshots below.<br>
+1. The GUI similar to the below should appear in a few seconds.
+The app will start with the dashboard tab, which shows you the list of recent contacts and the list of frequent contacts.<br>
    ![Ui](images/Ui-dashboard.png)

+1. You can also navigate to the other two tabs, which will look like the second and third screenshots below.
+There will be sample contacts and journal entries on your initial start-up of the app.<br>
    ![Ui](images/Ui-contacts.png)
    ![Ui](images/Ui-journal.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br>

    Some example commands you can try:

+   * `clearc` : Clear all sample contacts.

+   * `clearj` : Clear all sample journal entries.

    * `listc` : Lists all contacts.